-According to the study, approximately 80% of Washington water withdrawals are for agriculture proposes.
-The two sources of water for irrigation are surface water (75%) and ground water (25%).
-However, due to the complex nature of water rights and a higher demand for water that what is available, junior water right holders are often curtailed or prorated during drought years, while senior water right holders receive their full water right.
+According to the study, approximately 80% of Washington water withdrawals are for agricultural purposes.
+The two sources of water for irrigation are surface water (75%) and groundwater (25%).
+However, due to the complex nature of water rights and a higher demand for water than what is available, junior water right holders are often curtailed or prorated during drought years, while senior water right holders receive their full water rights.
 During drought years, emergency drought well permits may be issued.
-Ecology requires mitigation water to offset use of wells, in an effort to prevent groundwater levels from dropping (Washington State Department of Agriculture 2017).
+Ecology requires mitigation water to offset the use of wells, in an effort to prevent groundwater levels from dropping (Washington State Department of Agriculture 2017).

 One of the reasons that Chelan County is ideally suited to support agriculture is water supply.
-The presence of Lake Chelan and the Wenatchee, Entiat, and Columbia Rivers and the aquifers that supply them, support the kind of agriculture production that has helped Chelan County to flourish.
+The presence of Lake Chelan and the Wenatchee, Entiat, and Columbia Rivers and the aquifers that supply them supports the kind of agricultural production that has helped Chelan County to flourish.
 Any prolonged drought in the region could possibly impact these water supplies by diverting water to downstream needs taxed by the drought.
-Water rights would drive that discussion, but it is not likely that the length and duration of droughts typical for the region would divert the supply beyond the needs for the agricultural production within the planning area.
+Water rights would drive that discussion, but it is unlikely that the length and duration of droughts typical for the region would divert the supply beyond the needs for agricultural production within the planning area.
 However, population growth and the conversion of land use from rural to more urban uses could alter these impacts.

 According to the National Risk Index (NRI), Chelan County has a "Relatively Low" risk index for the drought hazard.
 Table 10-1 provides the risk factor breakdown.
 See Section 7.2 for a description of the components of the NRI.
-It is important to remember that risk is based on a comparison with all counties in the United States and is based on the estimated losses to crops.
+It is essential to note that risk is based on a comparison with all counties in the United States and is calculated using estimated crop losses.